Fairport, Pittsford, Rochester NY

 Myth: Why not have the tooth extracted instead?

 When a tooth becomes infected, bacteria has compromised the tooth’s nerve.
 This often leads to a great deal of pain for the patient and may lead to an abscess.
-At this point your first thought probably is to just have the tooth extracted to put an end to your suffering.
+At this point, your first thought probably is to just have the tooth extracted to put an end to your suffering.
 While extracting an infected tooth will help take care of the pain, it creates other oral health concerns of dealing with a missing tooth.
 While you could ultimately replace a missing tooth, nothing is as good as your natural tooth.
 Not only will a root canal stop your pain, but preserve your tooth for the long run.

 Preventing the need for a root canal

-There are many reasons why a patient may need a root canal including a tooth that has sustained trauma, extensive decay, broken or fractured tooth, old failing dental work or lost filling.
+There are many reasons why a patient may need a root canal including a tooth that has sustained trauma, extensive decay, broken or fractured tooth, old failing dental work or lost a filling.
 In the majority of cases, a root canal could have been prevented with routine dental cleanings and examinations.
-The purpose of these visits is for your Pittsford dentist, Dr. Sam Guarnieri, to assess your oral health and inspect existing dental work to ensure everything is sound.
+The purpose of these visits is for your Pittsford dentist, Dr Sam Guarnieri, to assess your oral health and inspect existing dental work to ensure everything is sound.
 Small areas of decay can be taken care of before they get a chance to develop into large cavities that affect the tooth’s nerve.
-Remember to practice good oral hygiene and visit Dr. Sam Guarnieri, your Pittsford dentist regularly for checkups and cleanings to help reduce your chance of needing a root canal.
+Remember to practice good oral hygiene and visit Dr Sam Guarnieri, your Pittsford dentist regularly for checkups and cleanings to help reduce your chance of needing a root canal.